PyramidTechnologies/escpos/home.rst

 |logo|

-This document provides a detailed list of all the ESC/POS commands that are supported by the PTI Reliance Thermal Printer.
-This document will provide descriptions, explanations, use cases, and examples of how to use the ESC/POS command protocol supported by the Reliance Printer.
+This document provides a detailed list of all the ESC/POS commands that are supported by the PTI Reliance and Phoenix Thermal Printers.
+This document will provide descriptions, explanations, use cases, and examples of how to use the ESC/POS command protocol.

 Please refer to our operations manual for detailed cleaning and usage instructions: